techwriter-pl/techwriter-pl.github.io/README.md

   usage licenses.
 Obey the attribution practices.
 In the article, include necessary info: source, author, title, license type, etc.
-- If you need an image that does not have an explicit usage license, at least give a link to the Source.
+- If you need an image that does not have an explicit usage license, at least give a link to the source.
 We want to be fair towards the graphics' creators.
 - If you generate image using GenAI, mention the tool in the caption.
 - If you create an image using a free to use software, verify if its usage license complies with pro bono blog posting.